gtiosclub/gtios.club/tutorials/about-me/part3.md

 ---
+layout: tutorial_pages
+part: 3
-title: Part 3 - Designing the first View Controller
+title: Designing the first View Controller
-permalink: about-me-part3.html
+permalink: /about-me-part-3/
-sidebar: tutorials
 ---

 Now that we're familiar with Autolayout and Interface Builder, we can start designing the first View Controller.
 It has a few labels in it by default, but you can delete them.